Code-Institute-Submissions/https-github.com-simplyedwin-tcg_codeinstitute_project_2/README.md

 - "I want to know what are the bus services available at the bus stop."
 - "I want to know the name of the street or road or bus stop code."

 By using front-end and back-end technologies such as bootstrap,  restful api, the user's needs can be achieved.
 This application would present a landing page of a singapore map with clickable buttons and text boxes for user's inputs.
 It would provides user on the location of the bus, bus stop and user, as well as real-time information of a bus stop and bus.
-A wireframe of this application can be found here [here](https://xd.adobe.com/view/fbc25fb5-8cc7-4cdf-afc6-19bc692072b8-ae91/).
+A wireframe of this application can be found [here](https://xd.adobe.com/view/fbc25fb5-8cc7-4cdf-afc6-19bc692072b8-ae91/).

 ## Features

 <img src="images/ALL_toandfrom.PNG">
-<center>Fig 4 - Page showing bus information and location for from and to queries </center>
+Fig 4 - Page showing bus information and location in the "FROM" and "TO" query boxes.
 <br/><br/>

 ### Existing Feature